Usbac/wolff/docs/testing.md

 _High privileges is usually refered as `sudo` in most systems (sudo vendor/bin/phpunit)._

-_Running the command with high privileges is required since some files will be created during the testing process._
+_Running the command with high privileges is required since some files will be created and then deleted during the testing process._

-### Untested elements

-The following elements of Wolff are not present in the tests (due to its nature):

-* Authentication
-* Database